miPwn/app-skills-forge/README.md

 # GuildForge - RPG-Themed Team Skill Matrix

+Note: This repository ships with privacy-safe sample data.
+No real personal data is included.

 GuildForge is a **React** application for managing team skills, designed with a **RPG** twist to make tracking and developing team capabilities more engaging.
 The app features **leaderboards**, **adventurer profiles**, **lore editors**, and a **command center** for team leads to manage technologies and skills.

 ---